YeseyTeng/YeseyTeng.github.io/_posts/2024-08-01-applied-data-science-project.md

   2. String to Document: Converted text strings into KNIME documents.
   3. Text Processing:
      - Option 1: Applied  stop word filter
+    	- Option 1:  Applied  more comprehensive text cleaning process
-    	- Option 2:  Applied  more comprehensive text cleaning process including punctuation removal, N-character filtering, case conversion, and stop word removal
+     -  Option 2: Applied  more comprehensive text cleaning process
+       - Option 3:  Implemented a similar process as Option 2, but included Porter stemming to reduce words to root for including punctuation removal, N-character filtering, case conversion, and stop word removal
        - Option 3: Implemented a similar process as Option 2, but included Porter stemming to reduce words to root form
   4. Keygraph Keyword Extractor: Identified key terms within the processed text.